DanieleZambetti97/ProjectMoana/README.md

 - the keywords (FLOAT, MATERIAL, DIFFUSE, ...) need to be uppercase;
 - spaces, returns, and # are ignored;
+- colors are defined with **RGB** format (each component can be a real number between 0 and 1); a color is defined between angular brackets (e.g. `<0.5, 0.8, 1>`);
+- the file is divided into 4 paragraphs:
+   - **variables**: where you can define any variable;
-- to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one **diffusive** and one **emissive**.
+   - **materials**: to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one **diffusive** and one **emissive**.
 Both the diffusive and emissive part must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or IMAGE, reproducing an image);
-- colors are defined with **RGB** format (each component can be a real number between 0 and 1); a color is defined between angular brackets (e.g. `<0.5, 0.8, 1>`);
-- once the MATERIAL is ready you can create the actual shape, in this case a PLANE;
+   - **shapes**: once the MATERIAL is ready you can create the actual shape, in this case a PLANE;

+   - **cameras**: lastly, you must generate a CAMERA, representing the observer.
+It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want);
-- you can apply any transformation to any shape just by adding a transformation to the shape constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).
+- you can apply any transformation to any shape ora camera just by adding a transformation to the constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).
-- lastly, you must generate a CAMERA, representing the observer.
-It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want) and, once again, any transformation can be applied to it.

 Now type `julia render.jl --scene my_first_scene.txt`and you will create this image: